Native Americans sue Trump administration over Arizona copper project

 U.S. President Donald Trump's outgoing administration plans to approve the land swap on Jan.
 15, clearing a long-time hurdle for a project that is opposed by many Native Americans.

-The environmental impact statement is slated to be published on Friday, five days before Trump is replaced by President-elect Joe Biden.
+The statement is slated to be published on Friday, five days before Trump is replaced by President-elect Joe Biden.

 While Biden has not spoken publicly about the project, he promised Arizona tribal leaders in October that they would "have a seat at the table" in his administration.